garaydev/garaydev/README.md

-- 👋 Hi, I’m @garaydev or Angel
+- 👋 Hi, I’m @garaydev or Angel Garay.
 - 👀 I’m interested in programming, technical operations, technical architecture and really anything tech.
-- 🌱 I’m currently learning everything to do with DevOps, DevSecOps and Operations.
+- 🌱 I’m currently learning everything to do with DevOps, DevSecOps and Operations and Static Web Sites.
-- 💞️ I’m looking to collaborate on Microsoft projects and smaller projects.
+- 😎 I’m looking to collaborate on Microsoft projects and smaller OSS projects.
-- 📫 How to reach me devs@pararom.co
+- 📫 Want to reach me?
+Get in touch @ angel@pararom.co .